bkoushik24/AI-Based-Mental-Health-Analyzer-From-Daily-Journals-Machine-Learning-/README.md

-# AI-Based-Mental-Health-Analyzer-From-Daily-Journals-Machine-Learning-
+🧠 AI-Based Mental Health Analyzer from Daily Journals

-A machine learning project that analyzes daily journal entries to detect mental health conditions such as depression, anxiety, stress, or healthy states using NLP techniques.
+This project leverages **machine learning and NLP techniques** to analyze daily journal entries and assess mental health indicators such as anxiety, depression, and stress.
+The goal is to create an automated system that helps individuals track their mental well-being based on the language used in their personal writing.

 📌 Features